ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 The User SHOULD de-provision the resource record provisioned for DNS-based domain control validation once it is no longer required.

-## Validation Record Owner Name {#name}

-The RECOMMENDED format for a Validation Record's owner name is application-specific underscore prefix labels.
-Domain Control Validation Records are constructed by the Application Service Provider by prepending the label "`_<PROVIDER_RELEVANT_NAME>-challenge`" to the domain name being validated (e.g. "\_service-challenge.example.com").
-The prefix "_" is used to avoid collisions with existing hostnames and to prevent the owner name from being a valid hostname.

-If an Application Service Provider has an application-specific need to have multiple validations for the same label, multiple prefixes can be used, such as "`_<FEATURE>._<PROVIDER_RELEVANT_NAME>-challenge`".

-An Application Service Provider may also specify prepending a random token to the owner name of a validation record, such as "`_<RANDOM_TOKEN>._<PROVIDER_RELEVANT_NAME>-challenge`".
-This can be done either as part of the challenge itself ({{cname-dcv}}), to support multiple Intermediaries ({{multiple}}), or to make it harder for a third party to scan what Application Service Providers are being used by a given domain name.

-Application owners SHOULD utilize the IANA "Underscored and Globally Scoped DNS Node Names" registry {{UNDERSCORE-REGISTRY}} and avoid using underscore labels that already exist in the registry.

-### CNAME Considerations {#cname-considerations}

-Any Validation Records that might include a CNAME MUST have a name that is distinct from the domain name being validated, as a CNAME MUST NOT be placed at the same domain name that is being validated.
-All Validation Records that have a CNAME as their owner name MUST begin with an underscore so as to not be valid hostnames.
-The recommended format in {{name}} as well as others below all have this property.

-This is for the same reason already cited in {{pitfalls}}.
-CNAME records cannot co-exist with other (non-DNSSEC) data, and there may already be other record types that exist at the domain name.
-Instead, as with the TXT record recommendation, an Application Service Provider specific label should be added as a subdomain of the domain to be verified.
-This ensures that the CNAME does not collide with other record types.

-Note that some DNS implementations permit the deployment of CNAME records co-existing with other record types.
-These implementations are in violation of the DNS protocol.
-Furthermore, they can cause resolution failures in unpredictable ways depending on the behavior of DNS resolvers, the order in which query types for the name are processed, etc. In short, they cannot work reliably and these implementations should be fixed.

-## Random Token {#random-token}

-A unique token should be used in the challenge.
-It should be a random value issued between parties (Application Service Provider to User, Application Service Provider to Intermediary, or Intermediary to User) with the following properties:

-1. MUST have at least 128 bits of entropy.
-2. base64url ({{!RFC4648, Section 5}}) encoded, base32 ({{!RFC4648, Section 6}}) encoded, or base16 ({{!RFC4648, Section 8}}) encoded.

-See {{RFC4086}} for additional information on randomness requirements.

-Base32 encoding or hexadecimal base16 encoding are RECOMMENDED to be specified when the random token would exist in a DNS label such as in a CNAME target.
-This is because base64 relies on mixed case (and DNS is case-insensitive as clarified in {{RFC4343}}) and because some base64 characters ("/", "+", and "=") may not be permitted by implementations that limit allowed characters to those allowed in hostnames.
-If base32 is used, it SHOULD be specified in way that safely omits the trailing padding ("=").
-Note that DNS labels are limited to 63 octets which limits how large such a token may be.

-This random token is placed in either the RDATA or an owner name, as described in the rest of this section.
-Some methods of validation may involve multiple independent random tokens.

-## Time-bound checking

-After domain control validation is completed, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain validation DNS record for a service only implies that a User with access to the service also has DNS control of the domain at the time the code was generated.
-It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e., after how much time can the validation DNS record be deleted).

-Some Application Service Providers currently require the Validation Record to remain in the zone indefinitely for periodic revalidation purposes.
-This practice should be discouraged.
-Subsequent validation actions using an already disclosed token are no guarantee that the original owner is still in control of the domain, and a new challenge needs to be issued.

-One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual validation TXT record cannot be removed as long as the User is still relying on the Intermediary.

 ## TTL Considerations